 HB 523, signed into law by John Kasich in June 2016, paved the way for medical marijuana use by qualified residents in Ohio.
-The law created a medical marijuana control program (OMMCP) and tasked the Board of Pharmacy with licensing dispensaries and establishing a patient and caregiver registry.
-The Ohio Department of Commerce (ODC) develops rules for the licensing and regulation of medical marijuana cultivators, processors, and testing labs.
+The law created a medical marijuana control program (OMMCP) and tasked the Ohio Department of Commerce (ODC), through its Division of Cannabis Control, with licensing dispensaries and establishing a patient and caregiver registry.
+The Department also makes rules for the licensing and regulation of medical marijuana cultivators, processors, and testing labs.
 HB 523 also required the State Medical Board of Ohio to maintain a list of qualifying medical conditions and certifying physicians.

 Per the provisions of HB 523, Ohio residents with qualifying conditions can purchase and possess up to 90-day supplies of medical marijuana upon receiving recommendations from Ohio-licensed physicians certified by the Medical Board.